remix-run/remix-website/data/posts/remix-stacks.md

 1. Remix Fly Stack
 2. Remix Architect (AWS) Stack

 For both of these stacks, all you do is run the normal `npx create-remix@latest` and choose them from the CLI.
 This will generate your project for you and then just pop open the `README.md` to get things running!
-In both cases, you get a full app that's ready to develop and deploy with GitHub action workflows to automate the deployment process.
+In both cases, you get a full app that's ready to develop locally and deploy to production with automated GitHub actions.
 It even supports a staging environment for your `dev` branch!

 <!-- TODO: Here's the Fly Stack in action:

-Add a 60 second embedded YouTube video or something here for folks to watch and be amazed -->
+Add a 60 second embedded YouTube video or something here for folks to watch and be amazed

+And here's the Architect Stack:

+Another 60 second video
+ -->

 At Remix, we're fiercely committed to improving the user experience (UX) of your web application.
 Because developer experience (DX) and your productivity are an important input into that UX, we're working hard to make that excellent.
 And we're definitely not finished.